burnbright/silverstripe-importexport/README.md

 ## Troubleshooting

+### Missing relation objects

 If you are writing relation objects during loading, and they fail validation, the loader will simply ignore that relation object.

+### Multiple relation data fields not mapping to the same relation

+If you have mapped multiple fields mapping to the same relation, you may get situations where the incorrect existing relation object is joined.
+The first field that is mapped is the same field used to find the relation.
+For example, you'll likely want a Title to be used to find/create a relation, and then an Amount will be added to that same relation, rather than finding/creating a relation by an Amount, and setting the Title.

+Define the correct ordering using the mappableFields array to fix this.

 ## Contributions